fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-revocation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 During the presentation flow, if a Status Assertion related to a Digital Credential is available, the Wallet Instance MUST include it along with the related Digital Credential in the ``vp_token`` JSON Array.
-The Verifier who wants to rely on the mechanism provided by Status Assertion MUST extract the Status Assertion from the ``vp_token`` Array, and, in addition to the checks required in the Presentation Flow described in the Section :ref:`Remote Flow <Remote Flow>`, the Verifier MUST check the presence of ``status.status_assertion`` claim in the Digital Credential.
+The Verifier who wants to rely on the mechanism provided by Status Assertion MUST extract the Status Assertion from the ``vp_token`` Array, and, in addition to the checks required in the Presentation Flow described in the Section :ref:`remote-flow:Remote Flow`, the Verifier MUST check the presence of ``status.status_assertion`` claim in the Digital Credential.
 If true, the Verifiers MUST:

   - validate the signature of the Status Assertion;
   - decode the Status Assertion provided in the presentation, by matching the JWS Header parameter typ set to ``status-assertion+jwt`` and looking for the ``credential_hash`` value that matches with the hash of the Digital Credential's Issuer signed part using the hashing algorithm configured in ``status.status_assertion.credential_hash_alg``;